Rahan-M/Tetris_RL/README.md

-I have tried training a model on several times, at first there was no gravity, so you move left or right and rotate the piece as many times as you want and then hard drop
-version1: Death penalty was a 1000 times greater than step penalty (10 and 0.01).
-So the model will never drop and keep playing with the piece infinitely
-version2: Added max steps, to avoid infinity.
-But model will make 500 steps with no drop
-version3: Started changing step penalty, if it was too great, model will die asap to avoid it, if it was too little model will never drop a piece.
+I have tried training a model on several times, at first there was no gravity, so you move left or right and rotate the piece as many times as you want and then hard drop version 1: Death penalty was a 1000 times greater than step penalty (10 and 0.01).
+So the model will never drop and keep playing with the piece infinitely result 1: training will get stuck at evaluation version 2: Added max steps, to avoid infinity. result 2: But model will make 500 steps with no drop version 3: Started changing step penalty result 3: if it was too great, model will die asap to avoid it, if it was too little model will never drop a piece.
 Couldn't find a suitable middle ground
-version4: Introduced penalties for changing the heuristics in a negative manner, still stuck at the dilemma from previous version
+version4: Introduced penalties for changing the heuristics in a negative manner, result 4: still stuck at the dilemma from previous version

 version 5: Added gravity, so pieces fall one level after each move.
 Avoids infinite loops by guranteeing death.
 Removed step penalty and penalty for incresing aggregate height.
 (V3) result 5: Model survives for around 250-300 steps but doesn't clear any line version 6: Reintroduced aggregate height penalty.
-Introduced a survival reward of 0.01
+Introduced a survival reward of 0.01 (V4) result 6: Same as result 5, but model seems close to clearing lines version 7: incrase exploration fraction from 0.3 to 0.5 and exploration_final_eps to 0.05 from 0.02 (V5) result 7: same as 6 version 8: tuned many of the parameters of the model and train on 3M timesteps (V6)